Approved: May 20, 2016

 This rule is required by Texas A&M System Regulation 07.03.01, Political Campaign Events in Facilities Under the Control of The Texas A&M University System.

 This rule establishes the process for TTI personnel relative to political campaign events in facilities under the control of TTI with consideration of applicable state laws governing such events.

 TTI will not endorse, recommend, or otherwise indicate partisan political support for any candidate for an elected office, or for any current officeholder of such an office.
 It is the intent and expectation of TTI that all employees avoid any behavior that could reasonably be interpreted as TTI endorsement, support, or promotion of political candidates or partisan political activities.
 Nothing in this rule should be construed to limit the right or ability of any member of TTI’s staff to express personal opinions or to exercise his or her right to engage in political activities outside his or her official capacity or affiliation with TTI, within the limits of the TAMUS Policy 07.01 and TAMUS Regulation 07.03.01.

 Political candidates (either incumbents or new office seekers, members of their staffs, or their campaign representatives) and TTI employees are not permitted to reserve TTI facilities for political campaign events.

 When a holder of a political office visits a TTI facility, the officeholder shall be afforded all due respect and courtesies to which their office entitles them.
 The Director or designee should be advised when the visit is proposed.
 If the nature of an officeholder’s visit is not clear prior to arrival, the TTI staff member coordinating the visit should use his or her best efforts to determine in advance if the officeholder will be engaging in any partisan activities during the visit.

 Related Statutes, Policies, or Requirements

-- System Regulation 07.03.01, Political Campaign Events on Property Under the Control of The Texas A&M University System
+- System Regulation 07.03.01, Political Campaign Events in Facilities Under the Control of The Texas A&M University System